 Furthermore, she was ecstatic that, unbeknownst to us at the time, we had chosen to stay in her former neighborhood.
 To us, Vinohrady had just been a residential area with diamond-in-the-rough apartment buildings awaiting their rebirth.
 Now, the quirky Prague neighborhood took on new meaning.
 Somewhere in that neighborhood was where the Bloneks had lived.
 Only later would we learn how fate had gone so far as to lead us to her very apartment building!

 Sadly, Erna’s energy was not to last.
 In time, the once perpetually active woman succumbed to pneumonia.
 She died shortly after our return, in a hospice bed placed by her beloved piano in her cozy apartment.

-Doris smiled as she paged through a leather-bound concert attendance book from the 1920’s.
+Doris smiled as she paged through a leather-bound concert attendance book from the 1920s.
 In it, Erna had recorded details about the classical concerts she regularly attended in Vienna and Prague, noting the names of composers and the pieces.
 One page, unlike the other formulaic entries, spilled onto other pages.
 It was the day that Erna became engaged to František.
-With an almost-childhood delight, she practiced her signature-to-be, repeatedly writing: “Today, I am engaged!!”
+With youthful delight, she practiced her signature-to-be, repeatedly writing: “Today, I am engaged!!”

 Later, Doris presented my family with a charcoal-like abstract sketch, which was elegantly finished in an antique gold frame.